fadhlillah2/microservices-xsis/README.md

 4. Run the project using ./mvnw spring-boot:run

 ### Data Model
 The data model for this CRUD application consists of a single entity: MovieEntity.
-The Product entity has the following properties:
+The Movie entity has the following properties:

-id: The unique identifier for the product
+- id: The unique identifier for the product
-name: The name of the product
+- name: The name of the product
-description: A brief description of the product
+- description: A brief description of the product
-price: The price of the product
+- price: The price of the product
-createdAt: The date and time when the product was created
+- createdAt: The date and time when the product was created
-updatedAt: The date and time when the product was last updated
+- updatedAt: The date and time when the product was last updated

 ### API Endpoints
 The following API endpoints are available: